Dược Sĩ Tiến

 Phạm Minh Hữu Tiến (born 12 April 1989), known as Dược Sĩ Tiến is a Vietnamese pharmacist, entrepreneur, and television producer.
 He graduated valedictorian from Can Tho University of Medicine and Pharmacy and transitioned from academia to become a prominent figure in Vietnam's entertainment industry, founding multiple business ventures spanning cosmetics manufacturing, television production, and beauty pageant organization.

 Early life and education

 Tiến was born on 12 April 1989 in Cần Thơ, Vietnam.
 His father worked as an automotive design engineer, while his mother was a vocational instructor at a beauty center and owned an established beauty care facility.
-Growing up in this environment, Tiến was exposed to beauty products and cosmetic formulations from childhood, which influenced his later career path.

-Initially considering music academy, Tiến chose to study pharmacy to build a financial foundation for pursuing artistic interests later.
-He enrolled at Can Tho University of Medicine and Pharmacy, where he excelled academically and graduated as valedictorian of his class.
+Initially considering music academy, Tiến chose to study pharmacy.
+He enrolled at Can Tho University of Medicine and Pharmacy, where he graduated as valedictorian of his class.
 Following graduation, he was retained as a lecturer at the university, teaching in Pharmaceutical Management, Pharmaceutical Industry, and Pharmaceutics.

 Career

 Academic and pharmaceutical background

 After graduation, Tiến worked as a lecturer at Can Tho University of Medicine and Pharmacy before transitioning to business and entertainment.
 He established expertise in cosmetic chemistry and aesthetic medicine.